Unraveling the Life and Work of Norman Finkelstein

 Education

-Finkelstein's academic journey began at Binghamton University, where he completed his undergraduate studies in 1974.
-He pursued further education at Princeton University, earning his Ph.D. in political science in 1988.
-His doctoral dissertation focused on the theory of Zionism, laying the groundwork for his future critiques of Israeli policies.
+He studied at Binghamton University and graduated in 1974.
+Later, he earned his Ph.D. in political science from Princeton University in 1988.
+His dissertation focused on Zionism, influencing his later critiques of Israeli policies.

 Upbringing